 WP Rocket (opens in new tab) is a premium product where you get what you pay for.

 It’s very easy to set up, and can be installed and configured in just a few minutes.
 And that’s it – a real case of set it and forget it.
 Page caching is activated straight away and you should get an immediate speed boost to your site as a result.
 Plus, because this WordPress plugin's crawler simulates a visit to preload the cache, the indexing of your website by search engines is instantly improved.

 If you need a contact form for your WordPress site, Gravity Forms is ideal

 Currently in use by more than one million sites, Gravity Forms (opens in new tab) is a WordPress plugin that allows you to build complex, contact forms quickly and with ease, with no technical knowledge required.

 A user-friendly editor prompts you to select the fields you want to include, configure your options, and then embed the forms on your WordPress site.
 If you wish, you can also break up your form into multiple pages, and show a progress bar that lets users know how far they’ve got in the process.
 Also, there is a HubSpot add-on integration.

 You can also schedule forms to appear and disappear at certain times; create order forms with pricing fields; and even build a form that creates user-generated WordPress posts on your site.
-All in all, well worth the US$59 (about £45, AU$83) price tag.

 Use this plugin to find out how many people are visiting your site, where they’re from, and how long they're staying on each page